 - Puts pressure on business: Competitions puts much pressure on businesses to up their game and results in many of them failing because of their inability to compete with the big market players.

 - Employees feel pressurized: Increased competition adds much pressure to employees to perform well and think out of the box.
-Many employees can’t cope up with this increased pressure.
+Many employees can’t cope with this increased pressure.

 - Makes business spend unnecessarily: Competition often makes a business overspend on marketing and other promotional strategies to woo the customers, business partners, and employees.
 This adds to the expense and is often unnecessary.